Instructors, students, and guests of the 2018 ME518 Spanish Language Intensive course at the year-end fiesta.

 Harvard Medical School provides medical language training to support students as they pursue clinical training, research, and service opportunities in different cultural contexts in Boston and abroad.

-The Medical Language Program is led by Dr. Rose Molina, Beth Israel Deaconess Medical Center, and supported by the Scholars in Medicine Office.
+The Medical Language Program is led by Dr. Rose Molina, Beth Israel Deaconess Medical Center, and supported by the Office of Scholarly Engagement.
 The goals of the Medical Language Program are to equip medical students with language skills to provide language-concordant and culturally-humble care with diverse patient populations and to promote awareness of language barriers in achieving health equity.

 Longitudinal Medical Language Courses